OluremiJaiyeola/LITA_Class_Documentation/README.md

 - ### Data Cleaning and Preparations
 - ---
 - In the initial phase of Data Cleaning and Preparations, we perform the following actions;
-- 1. Data Loading and Inspection
+- 1. Data Loading and Inspection : To have a general overview of the data.
-  2. Handling missing Variables
+  2. Handling missing Variables : Address missing data using appropriate techniques by manual imputation, using the verage of the numerical data and model for the non-numerical data.
   3. Data Cleaning and Formatting

   ### Data Analysis